 Sony BMG Digital Rights Management Consumer Class Action

 Elizabeth Pritzker, as Co-lead Class Counsel, represented a nationwide class of consumers alleging deceptive conduct in design, manufacture and sale of music CDs containing digital rights management (DRM) software containing security flaws and limiting use of the CDs.
 The case resulted in a settlement that provided for a nationwide recall of certain CDs, the dissemination of software utilities to remove the offending DRM software, cash and other compensation for consumers, and injunctive relief governing SONY BMG’s use of DRM.

 Represented (as Class Counsel) U.S. timeshare vacation program members of Raintree Vacation Club and Club Regina who were charged a Special Assessment Fee.
 The case was settled on favorable terms for the class.

-- Represented (as Co-lead Counsel) on class of timeshare owners challenging the imposition of an unauthorized Special Assessment fee for the repair of one of the timeshare resorts in Hawaii.
+Represented (as Co-lead Counsel) a class of timeshare owners challenging the imposition of an unauthorized Special Assessment fee for the repair of one of the timeshare resorts in Hawaii.
 The case was settled in 2012.